m516/m516.github.io/about.md

 menus: pages-menu
 ---
 # About page

-I'm a noob at web development.
-Bear with me :)
+I'm a second year student at Iowa State University, interested in robotics and machine learning, among a million other things.

+Email: micah112358@gmail.com